 - In 1963 The Indianapolis Star received a letter from a sender claiming to be John Dillinger.
 A similar letter was also sent to the Little Bohemia Lodge.

 - The gun on display for years at the FBI headquarters that was allegedly used by Dillinger against FBI agents outside of the Biograph Theater on the day of his death was not his and was recently proven to have been manufactured years after his death.
-The original gun has not been recovered.
+The original gun was missing for several years, but recently turned up in the FBI’s collection.